Krarilotus/Vanilla-Retraced/README.md

 The upgrade to Stronghold Crusader using the UCP with a new castle set for the first and second Skirmish Trail!
 A complete pack for all 2nd trail maps and also some updated vanilla textures are included!
 Enjoy :D

-Watch the official Announcement Trailer here:
+Watch the official announcement trailer here:
 [![Vanilla Retraced - Stronghold Crusader Upgrade Pack](https://user-images.githubusercontent.com/51748815/226217398-dedf9a2b-272d-4d2c-a3e0-f7a86ab9d490.png)
 ](https://www.youtube.com/watch?v=xzbVAEWBDVE)